Fram Farrington

-James Edward Butler Futtit Farrington (6 April 1908 – 4 October 2002) (originally called Butler; later known universally as Fram) was a key member of a secret wartime Antarctic expeditionary force and the last surviving holder of the Polar Medal in Bronze, abolished after 1941.
+James Edward Butler Futtit Farrington (6 April 1908 – 4 October 2002) (originally called Butler; later known universally as Fram) was a key member of Operation Tabarin, a secret wartime Antarctic expeditionary force, and the last surviving holder of the Polar Medal in Bronze, abolished after 1941.

 Early life

 Farrington was born on 6 April 1908, in Dunmurry, Northern Ireland.
 He qualified as a marine radio operator in 1929 and joined the Merchant Navy where he served for the next 6 years.

 First visits to polar regions

 After serving on P & O liners and cargo ships he began his Antarctic career as part of the Discovery Committee, voyaging south to the coasts of Enderby Land, Kemp Land and Mac.
 Robertson Land.
 Between 1937 and 1938, he served with future Operation Tabarin leader James Marr aboard HMS William Scoresby.
 In addition to his radio duties Farrington took charge of producing the ship's journal Pelagic News.
 As a ship-based member Farringdon received the Bronze Polar Medal, a distinction which always rankled with him.